thelaycon/lazzaro/README.md

 **Scalable Memory System Library for AI Agents**

-Lazzaro is a high-performance Python library for long-term, structured agent memory.
-It goes beyond simple vector search by implementing a graph-based architecture with semantic sharding, hierarchical clustering, and biological-inspired decay.
-It evolves a multi-domain user profile through continuous conversation consolidation.
+Lazzaro is a high-performance Python library for long-term, structured agent memory using graph-based sharding and hierarchical clustering.

 ## Installation